 This test is done to determine the ability of the grade of granite used by a1-safetech to resist chemical attack.

 Rocks are considerably weaker in tension than in compression.
 Characterizing tensile strength of rocks thus is of great importance in many engineering and geophysical applications.
-Tensile strength is defined as the failure of stress.
+Tensile strength can be defined as the failure of stress.

 Test Method: IS: 13630 (P-6)2006, IS: 4457-2007